Ohio Insure Plan Logo

 Plan F is unique in that it is the only Medicare supplement sold today that offers a variation with a deductible.
 High Deductible Plan F is popular as the premiums are usually very low when compared to most other supplements sold today.

 With HD Plan F, your benefits will not begin until a predetermined deductible has been reached.
-Currently, the deductible for HD Plan F is 2,180.
+Currently, the deductible for HD Plan F is $2,950.
 This does not mean that Medicare does not still pay its part first – it does.
-It simply means that your supplemental benefits don’t begin until you have first met the deductible.
+It simply means that your supplemental benefits don’t begin until you first meet the deductible.

 This is a yearly deductible and Medicare officials usually increase this amount each year based on inflation.
 Any mandated increases will affect all High Deductible Plan F policies – both old and new.